De Havilland Mosquito: Inception of the de Havilland fast bomber

-The DH.98 was too radical for the ministry, which wanted a heavily armed, multirole aircraft, combining medium bomber, reconnaissance, and general-purpose roles, that was also capable of carrying torpedoes.
+The DH.98 was too radical for the ministry, which wanted a heavily armed, multi-role aircraft, combining medium bomber, reconnaissance, and general-purpose roles, that was also capable of carrying torpedoes.
 With the outbreak of war, the ministry became more receptive, but was still sceptical about an unarmed bomber.
 They thought the Germans would produce fighters that were faster than had been expected. and suggested the incorporation of two forward- and two rear-firing machine guns for defence.
 The ministry also opposed a two-man bomber, wanting at least a third crewman to reduce the work of the others on long flights.
 The Air Council added further requirements such as remotely controlled guns, a top speed of 275 mph at 15,000 ft on two-thirds engine power, and a range of 3000 mi with a 4,000-lb bomb load.
 To appease the ministry, de Havilland built mock-ups with a gun turret just aft of the cockpit, but apart from this compromise, de Havilland made no changes.

 On 12 November, at a meeting considering fast-bomber ideas put forward by de Havilland, Blackburn, and Bristol, Air Marshal Freeman directed de Havilland to produce a fast aircraft, powered initially by Merlin engines, with options of using progressively more powerful engines, including the Rolls-Royce Griffon and the Napier Sabre.
 Although estimates were presented for a slightly larger Griffon-powered aircraft, armed with a four-gun tail turret, Freeman got the requirement for defensive weapons dropped, and a draft requirement was raised calling for a high-speed, light-reconnaissance bomber capable of 400 mph at 18,000 ft.